samsonitto/thewintergame/README.md

 # Left out Features
 I have left out bunch of features, that were supposed to be in this game.
 Crafting, clothing, cooking.
-I've created the campfire and was able to light it and put it down, but did not have time to emplement the cooking.
+I've created the campfire and was able to light it and put it down, but did not have time to implement the cooking.
-Weather effects on the player, as we are in siberia and it's a winter.
+Weather effects on the player, as we are in Siberia and it's a winter.
 For this I needed to implement the clothing and more crafting.
 I was able to implement the crafting, for example the campfire (you can still craft it in the game, if you can find wood).
 It was challenging to cut down the trees that are painted by the terrain tools.
 I also wanted to add the inventory to everything: campfire, animals, Airplane end so on.

 # Overview
-All in all I am satified with the game, even thouhg it is little buggy.
+All in all I am satisfied with the game, even though it is little buggy.
 I did not have any previous experience with game development, so I had to learn a lot.
 The learning took a lot of time, but I've learned a lot and I belive that I can make games now.
 At first I thought that this course was useless for me, but at the end it was very fun to learn game programming.